-Growing up in a military home, Solo Company Artist Brette Benedict has moved around her whole life.
+Growing up in a military home, Lead Artist Brette Benedict has moved around her whole life.
 She started dancing at a very young age but began to study ballet seriously under the direction of Mrs. Geiger after moving to Michigan at the age of 12.
-Her last two years of high school she moved to Philadelphia to study at the Rock School for Dance Education.
-Brette was then accepted to the Jacob’s School of Music at Indiana University and got her Bachelor of Science in Ballet.
-Upon graduation Brette received an apprenticeship with the Rochester City Ballet and was promoted to dancer in 2013.
-Throughout her ballet career she has had the privilege of performing in many ballets including: soloist roles in Balanchine’s Serenade, Western Symphony, Raymonda, Who Cares?, and principle roles in Agnes DeMille’s Rodeo as the Rancher’s Daughter, Anthony tudor’s Lilac Garden as Caroline as well as Twyla Tharp’s Noir.
-She recently performed the role of Sugar plum for Cornerstone Academy for Performing Arts in their production of The Nutcracker.
-Brette is very thankful for all the teachers, coaches and family who have helped her achieve her goals as a dance.
-She has been a Company Artist with Ballet 5:8 since 2014 and now serves in a variety of roles in addition to dancing such as: Trainee Program Ballet Mistress, Ballet 5:8 Répétiteur, and Instructor at Ballet 5:8 School of the Arts.
-Brette is also holds a RYT-200 certification in Yoga.
+For her last two years of high school, Brette moved to Philadelphia to study at the Rock School for Dance Education.
+Brette was then accepted to the Jacob’s School of Music at Indiana University and earned her Bachelor of Science in Ballet.
+Brette received an apprenticeship with the Rochester City Ballet and was promoted to dancer in 2013.
+Brette joined Ballet 5:8 in 2014 as a Company Artist and was promoted to Lead Artist in 2017.
+Brette also holds a RYT-200 certification in Yoga.
+Throughout her ballet career she has had the privilege of performing in many ballets including: soloist roles in Balanchine’s Serenade, Western Symphony, Raymonda, Who Cares?, and principal roles in Agnes DeMille’s Rodeo as the Rancher’s Daughter, Anthony Tudor’s Lilac Garden as Caroline as well as Twyla Tharp’s Noir.
+Brette has also performed many soloist and principal roles in Ballet 5:8's repertoire, including Hester Prynne in Scarlet - reviews of her performance have noted that: "Her footwork is as precise as it is mesmerizing," and that she "shifts between the graceful melancholy of her solitude and the tour de force exuberance we hoped for her character."
+Brette is very thankful for all the teachers, coaches and family who have helped her achieve her goals as a dancer.
+Brette also serves in a variety of roles at Ballet 5:8 in addition to performing such as: Trainee Program Director and Ballet 5:8 Répétiteur.